lerasc/SDE_DensityTracking/readme.md

-# SDE density tracking
+# SDE Density Tracking

 The implementation consists of one single class that tracks the density distribution of the solution to a stochastic differential equation (SDE).
-Starting from a generic SDE, with some time-independent drift and volatility functions, the class calculates the probability density to be at a certain position at a given time.
+Starting from a generic SDE, with some time-independent drift and volatility function, the class calculates the probability to be at a certain position at a given time.
 The class can furthermore deal with absorbing or reflective boundary conditions.

 Technically, we are not solving the Fokker-Planck equation, but the Chapman-Kolmogorov forward equation.